denisroy1/NGS-usat/README.md

 * PLEASE NOTE!
 RStudio works on Mac/Windows/Unix/Linux platforms, but the latest Mac and Windows version is 64bit only.
 This means the JAVA version on Windows has to be the 64bit application which is available here (https://java.com/en/download/faq/java_win64bit.xml#Java%20for%2064-bit).
 On Macs the newest OS (Sierra 10.12.6) still doesn’t incorporate the XQuartz.app.
 So, even if you end up using RStudio to run the NGS-usat scripts, the updated XQuartz app is still needed.

 **1.4 –** For list creation and manipulation, we recommend using Textpad® in Windows.
-However, any basic text editor will do, so long as it doesn’t introduce silent/unseen characters (MS WORD, not a good candidate).
-Mac OSX users can find the equivalent (or better) text manipulation using TextWrangler®.
+However, any basic text editor will do, so long as it doesn’t introduce silent/unseen characters (MS WORD is NOT a good candidate).
+MacOS users can find the equivalent (or better) text manipulation using TextWrangler®.
 Both are free and easily installed.

+**1.5 –** In RStudio/R the following packages need to be installed from the CRAN mirror or BIOCONDUCTOR sources (see 1.1 above).
+* R packages: zoo, xts, TTR, pracma, parallel, tcltk, foreach, plyr, dplyr, data.table
+* BIOCONDUCTOR packages: BiocGenerics, IRanges, XVector, S4Vectors, Biostrings, Appropriate packages will be loaded automatically once the program is initiated, but package libraries need to be installed for them to be accessible.

 ## 2 – NGS-usat Introduction and Setup: